This page on gout tophi and pegloticase was last reviewed or updated on 13 January 2013. It is especially for readers with tophi gout.

-Pegloticase, (its generic name), which was previously called PEG/Uricase, will be used as tophi treatment in chronic gout sufferers for whom other medications haven't worked.
+Pegloticase, (its generic name; brand name Krystexxa), which was previously called PEG/Uricase, will be used as tophi treatment in chronic gout sufferers for whom other medications haven't worked.
 Its developers applied to the US FDA for approval in 2009.
 The application did not succeed, but the reasons for this were not really connected to the drug's efficacy or safety.
 It was approved by the U.S.FDA in mid September 2010.

 Pegloticase is not a xanthine oxidase inhibitor, unlike febuxostat or allopurinol, and it does not encourage the kidneys to excrete uric acid as does probenecid.
 It works in a subtle way by converting uric acid into a substance called allantoin.
 Allantoin is more soluble than uric acid and better excreted in urine.
 Hence uric acid levels fall.
 Most mammals don't get gout because they can convert uric acid to allantoin, but we humans can't.
 It is taken as a series of intravenous infusions - in its trials, every two or four weeks, but as an approved drug, every two weeks.

 The reason why Krystexxa (pegloticase) has shown considerable, but not complete, success against tophi in its trials is that it reduces uric acid (UA)by a significant amount.
 In some cases, UA levels went down to 1.0 mg/dL and most trial patients who completed the trials, kept their uric acids levels below the critical 6.0 mg/dL level for 80% of the time during months three and six.

 And it has been found that the lower you can reduce uric acid, the more tophi you can clear up.

 Savient has said in its reports, that complete clearing up of tophi has not been shown in any randomized (randomised) controlled trial for the other uric acid lowering medications.(However, they may be able to do it in the real world).